 Students may enter a maximum of two different events.
 For example, a student could enter one violin solo and a trio.
 Students should not enter more than one event of the same instrumentation or personnel (two vocal solos by the same student or two string trios of the same students would not be allowed).
 Sixth grade students may only enter in the ensemble category--no solos.
 Music selections can not be longer than five minutes in length.

 Students must be enrolled in a Band, Choir, or Orchestra class to be eligible to participate.
 Music teachers will provide students with detailed information regarding the Solo and Ensemble Festival including a Student Information Letter.

-For festival date and location information, please see the Music and Fine Arts Calendar.
+For festival date and location information, please see the Fine Arts Calendar.

 Large Group Festival/Contest

 Each year, middle school bands, choirs and orchestras have the opportunity to perform in an adjudicated setting.
 A judge will listen, make comments and work with the group to help elevate there musical knowledge and performance level.